cuelee/RE2C/README.md

 ## RE2C generates two statistical significances: RE2Cp and RE2Cp*. which one should I use for my data?

 The original RE2C model (RE2Cp) was developed to complement the FE model, the golden standard in meta-analysis.
 For example, Let assume that we ran association tests on a SNP using 1. the conventional fixed effect meta-analysis, and 2.
 RE2C.
-If the p-value of the fixed effect method (FEp) is 0.03 and the p-value of the RE2C model (RE2Cp) is 0.01, the statistical significance of this SNP will be min(0.03, 0.01) * 2 = 0.02.
+If the p-value of the fixed effect method (FEp) is 0.03 and the p-value of the RE2C model (RE2Cp) is 0.01, the statistical significance of this SNP will be of min(0.03, 0.01) * 2 = 0.02.

 We later discovered that some might just want to use the statistical significance of RE2C alone.
 In this case, you can use RE2Cp* (not RE2Cp).